carolcarriazo/carolcarriazo.github.io/_posts/blog/12-18-2016-strasbourg.md

 &ensp; And Jan: is proof that sex solves nothing.
 He is further from me than most of my friends.
 I'll break it off soon, I think.

 &ensp; I'm surrounded by men I love but can't fall in love with.
 In these moments I think back to all the other unrequiteds, or never-will-bes, or what-ifs: Darko, Cian, Pavan.
+It's eating me alive.
+Work is the answer.
+Throw yourself into your work.
+You always forget about people when you do that.

 &ensp; I need to go back to Strasbourg alone.
 In the spring.
 I can't breathe with these girls around, it's too much energy.